Appropriateness of a guardian

 - respects the decision making principles specified in the Guardianship and Administration Act 2000 which state that the adult must be given every opportunity to make decisions to the full extent of their capacity

-- interests are unlikely to conflict with those of the adult
+- has interests that are unlikely to conflict with those of the adult

-- outlook, cultural background and method of communication are compatible with those of the adult
+- has an outlook, cultural background and method of communication that are compatible with those of the adult

 - is similarly compatible with anyone else appointed on the adult's behalf